-This section provides estimates of the energy and peak savings resulting from the installation of LED traffic signals (typically available in red, yellow, green, and pedestrian formats) at traffic lights serving any intersection, in retrofit applications.
+This measure is for the installation of LED traffic signals (typically available in red, yellow, green, and pedestrian formats) at traffic lights serving any intersection, in retrofit applications.

 Eligibility Criteria

 New construction applications are not eligible for this measure, as incandescent traffic signals are not compliant with the current federal standard, effective January 1, 2006.